Here’s The Kind of Content that Google REALLY Wants to See

 For example, if you’re writing an article about YouTube and you use the word “streams,” Google knows you’re talking about technology and not about a body of water from the context in your content.

 Remember in the beginning of this article where we said Google tells you what they want to see?
 The same thing goes for writing semantic SEO content.

 Go to Google.
-Type in your query.
+Type in your search query.
 Scroll down to “People also ask.”
 These are the questions Google says relate to your query.
 Answer these questions.

 Look at the image below for a visual example.

 Winning With Google Means Playing the Long Game

 Writing the kind of content Google likes means paying attention to the changes in algorithms, search trends, and consumer trends overall (like the big push for video content).